canonical/landscape-charm/terraform/README.md

   by defining potential integration endpoints (charm integrations), but also by exposing the application name.
 - **versions.tf** - Defines the Terraform provider version.
+- **locals.tf** - Values computed at deploy time based on the variables provided.

 ## Using the landscape-server base module in higher level modules